lizzyfin/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 18: January 25, 2017

+**Today's Progress**: Submitted weather app to FCC.
+Started mapping out the steps needed to complete the Wikipedia Viewer project for FCC.

+**Thoughts:**  Will have to use an HTML form to pass search terms to wikimedia.
+Then, format results to look nice on the page.
+Sounds easy, yet complicated with all that info I just perused on the wiki site.

+**Link to work:** No coding today, just planning out steps for the project.

 ### Day 17: January 24, 2017

 **Today's Progress**: Messed around with CSS for FCC Weather App by making background change color based on sunrise time, among a few other things.